crawlab-team/crawlab-docs/en/Architecture/NodeCommunication.md

 ⚠️Note: PubSub based node communication will be changed to RPC communication which is more convenient for development and maintenance.

-The communication here mainly refers to the instant communication between nodes, means there is no significant delay ([crawler deployment](./SpiderDeployment.md) and [task execution](./TaskExecution.md) are completed through rotation training, so they are not in this column).
+The communication here mainly refers to the instant communication between nodes, means there is no significant delay ([spider deployment](./SpiderDeployment.md) and [task execution](./TaskExecution.md) are completed through rotation training, so they are not in this column).

 Communication is mainly completed by Redis.
 The following is the schematic diagram of node communication.